kn-vardhan/PageRank/README.md

 Using Python modules, BeautifulSoup (a Python package to parse HTML and XML pages) and sqlite.
 The webpages were ranked based on the number of in-bound and out-bound links.
 #
 The [Example.png](https://github.com/kn-vardhan/PageRank/blob/main/Example.png) shows the visualization of the final page rank algorithm run on the webpage https://iith.ac.in/.<br>
+View the GitHub [html page](https://kn-vardhan.github.io/PageRank/) to see the final renderred PageRank in an interactive mode. <br>
 NOTE: The page rank values might change based on the number of web pages being scraped, and it need not be the same.
 #
 Steps to work it out